 As I mentioned, you can also grill the broccoli, or roast the broccoli in a super hot oven to get the charred edges, but I find that the actual broiler gives a bigger contrast in texture than the other cooking methods.

 Toss the broccoli a few times during the cooking process, so multiple sides get charred.

 15 minutes total is usually about right.

-Place the charred broccoli into a big mixing bowl, then add a flavorful extra virgin olive oil:
+Place the charred broccoli into a large mixing bowl, then add a flavorful extra virgin olive oil:

-Next add lemon zest, fresh lemon juice, and salt:
+Next add lemon zest, fresh lemon juice, and kosher salt:

-Finally, add toasted pine nuts, pecorino romano cheese, and fresh basil:
+Finally, add toasted pine nuts, pecorino romano cheese, and fresh basil leaves cut into strips:

 Parmigiano reggiano cheese is another great flavor pairing with broccoli, but I think the pecorino romano goes better with the other flavors of this dish.

-Toss everything together to combine, then place into a serving bowl.
-I like to sprinkle on some extra cheese to garnish:
+Toss everything together to combine, then place into a large bowl or serving platter.
+I like to sprinkle on some extra parmesan cheese to garnish:

 See the Vegetable Sides section of my recipe index for more side dish ideas like this.
 Happy cooking!